 dandy ways to love your liver

-Yesterday I noticed that the dogwood tree outside of my son’s window is finally in full bloom.
+Yesterday I noticed that the dogwood tree outside of my son Gilbert’s window is finally in full bloom.

 That tree is one reason we bought this house.

-My husband and I stood gazing at those pink buds imagining them outside Gilbert’s window, a reflection of his growth and development each year.
-But we came to look at this house in mid-April seventeen years ago, and that tree was in full bloom then.
+My late husband Isamu and I stood gazing at those pink buds imagining them outside Gilbert’s window, a reflection of his growth and development each year.
+But we came to look at this house in mid-April eighteen years ago, and that tree was in full bloom then.
 We’re now fresh into May.
 Spring has come late this year, but at last, it’s here!

 The earth has opened to provide new growth and we get to reap the benefits!